cdisc-org/DataExchange-ODM-LinkML/docs/TargetTransition.md

 # Class: TargetTransition

-_Provides a reference to a Transition element._
+_TargetTransition provides a reference to a Transition element that is the target of a branching._